spine/spine.site/app/views/docs/started.md

 If you're not into CoffeeScript, and want to use the plain JS version of the library, please see the [Getting Started with JavaScript Guide](<%= docs_path("started_js") %>).
 Otherwise, let's crack on.

+##Spine.app & Hem

 Firstly, to make life easier, we're going to install [Spine.app](<%= docs_path("app") %>) and [Hem](<%= docs_path("hem") %>).
 Spine.app is a Spine application generator.
 It's not required to use Spine, but very useful all the same.
 Hem is bit like Bundler for JavaScript apps, see their respective guides for more information.

-If you haven't got it installed already, you'll need [Node](http://nodejs.org) and [npm](http://npmjs.org).
+If you haven't got them installed already, you'll need [Node](http://nodejs.org) and [npm](http://npmjs.org).
 Both project's sites include excellent installation instructions.
 Now we can get on with installing the two npm modules we need, `spine.app` and `hem`:

     npm install -g spine.app hem